reframejs/reframe/docs/usage-manual.template.md

 If the time when building the frontend was `12:00:00` then our page will always show `(Generated at 12:00:00)`, no matter when we load the page.

-You can actually see the generated HTML at `~/tmp/reframe-playground/dist/browser/index.html`.
+We can actually see the generated HTML at `~/tmp/reframe-playground/dist/browser/index.html`.

 We say that the HTML is generated at *build-time* and that the page is *HTML-static*.